-Fixed versus adjustable rate loans
+Differences between fixed and adjustable rate loans

-Most ARM programs feature a "cap" that protects you from sudden monthly payment increases.
-There may be a cap on interest rate variances over the course of a year.
-For example: no more than a couple percent a year, even though the index the rate is based on increases by more than two percent.
-Your loan may have a "payment cap" that ensures that your payment can't increase beyond a fixed amount in a given year.
+Most ARM programs feature a "cap" that protects you from sudden increases in monthly payments.
+Your ARM may feature a cap on how much your interest rate can increase in one period.
+For example: no more than a couple percent a year, even if the index the rate is based on goes up by more than two percent.
+Sometimes an ARM has a "payment cap" that ensures that your payment can't increase beyond a fixed amount in a given year.
 In addition, the great majority of adjustable programs feature a "lifetime cap" — your interest rate can't ever go over the cap amount.

 ARMs most often feature their lowest rates at the start of the loan.
 They usually provide the lower interest rate from a month to ten years.
 You've likely read about 5/1 or 3/1 ARMs.
 For these loans, the introductory rate is set for three or five years.
 It then adjusts every year.
 These loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
 Loans like this are usually best for people who expect to move within three or five years.
 These types of adjustable rate loans most benefit people who plan to move before the loan adjusts.

 Most people who choose ARMs do so when they want to take advantage of lower introductory rates and do not plan to remain in the home for any longer than this initial low-rate period.
 ARMs can be risky if property values go down and borrowers cannot sell their home or refinance their loan.

 Have questions about mortgage loans?
 Call us at 3149139678.
 It's our job to answer these questions and many others, so we're happy to help!